MagRelo/rootine-api-test/README.md

 - Run `npm install` to install dependencies

 ## Run Tests

 - Run `npm test` to run all tests
-- Run `npx mocha -r esm -g '<some-pattern>'` to run tests that match the pattern
+- Run `npx run test-one <some-pattern>` to run tests that match the pattern

 ## Curent Status